vrickey123/LeapForWaniKani/README.md

 <!-- ROADMAP -->
 ## Roadmap
-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/vrickey123/LeapForWaniKani/issues) for a list of proposed features (and known issues).

-See the [CHANGELOG]() for a summary of recent changes.
+See the [CHANGELOG](https://github.com/vrickey123/LeapForWaniKani/blob/chore/update-readme/CHANGELOG.md) for a summary of recent changes.

 <!-- CONTRIBUTING -->
 ## Contributing
-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Before starting work, please the see the [open issues](https://github.com/vrickey123/LeapForWaniKani/issues) so that work is not accidentally duplicated.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)